Pugmatt/BedrockConnect/README.md

 <details><summary>👥 (Click to expand)</summary>

 <sub>(This method utilizes [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) to supply this join option)</sub>

+**NOTE** - The bots for this method have limited friend slots and can be prone to slow down due to limitations set by Microsoft's friend system.
+It is recommended to first try the "DNS Method" before resorting to this method, as the "DNS Method" does not suffer from the same limitations.
+If you have already tried the DNS Method or want to try this method anyway, read on:

 - In the Minecraft main menu, click "Play" and then go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" or "Search for players" (whichever is available on your game version)